Tesla Roadster (first generation): Development

 In August 2007, Martin Eberhard was replaced by an interim CEO, Michael Marks.
 Marks accepted the temporary position while a recruitment was undertaken.
 In December 2007, Ze'ev Drori became the CEO and president of Tesla.
 In October 2008, Musk succeeded Drori as CEO.
-Drori became vice chairman and left the company in December.
-In January 2008, the U.S. National Highway Traffic Safety Administration (NHTSA) announced that it would grant a waiver of the advanced air bag rule noting that the Tesla Roadster already includes standard air bags; similar waivers have been granted to many other small volume manufacturers as well, including Lotus, Ferrari, and Bugatti.
+Drori left the company in December.
+In January 2008, the U.S. National Highway Traffic Safety Administration (NHTSA) announced that it would grant Tesla a waiver of the advanced (two-stage) air bag rule noting that the Roadster includes standard air bags.
+Similar waivers were granted to other small volume manufacturers, including Lotus, Ferrari, and Bugatti.
 Tesla delivered its first production car in February 2008 to Musk.

 Tesla announced in early August 2009 that Roadster sales had resulted in overall corporate profitability for the month of July 2009, earning US$1 million on revenue of US$20 million.

-Tesla, which signed a production contract with Group Lotus in 2007 to produce "gliders" (complete cars minus electric powertrain) for the Roadster, announced in early 2010 that Roadster production would continue until early 2012.
-Starting one year prior to the end of the contract, Tesla put a hiatus on new orders to allow time for tooling changes at Lotus's assembly plant in the UK.
+Tesla, which signed a production contract with Lotus in 2007 to produce "gliders" (complete cars minus electric powertrain) for the Roadster, announced in early 2010 that Roadster production would continue until early 2012.
+Starting one year prior to the end of the contract, no changes to the order was allowed to give time for tooling changes at Lotus's assembly plant in the UK.

-Several years later in 2018, Musk would go on to say that using the Lotus Elise as a base for the Roadster was a poor strategy.
-This is because the Elise was incompatible with the intended AC Propulsion technology, and was modified so extensively only 7% of the original Elise remained in the final production version.
+Several years later in 2018, Musk would go on to say that using the Lotus Elise as a base for the Roadster was a poor strategy because the Elise was incompatible with the intended AC Propulsion technology and was modified so extensively only 7% of the Elise remained in common with the final production Roadster.